Review of a scam

 The terms of service for Cartel Client review to deal with a claim for a mortgage seem to be at this link:

-This suggests that the fee you paid was £495.
+This suggests that the fee you paid to Cartel Client Review was £495.
 Is this right?
 Also, according to the Terms and Conditions, it seems that you are entitled to a refund within 30 days if your claim is unsuccessful.

 If my understanding is correct, then you could try sending a Recorded Delivery letter to the solicitors saying that since you have not heard from them for four months you assume that your claim is unsuccessful and therefore you would like a full refund within 30 days, failing which you will complain to the Law Society.